ssrome/100-days-of-code/log.md

 **Today's Progress:** Working on one of the bigger components for my personal React project https://twitter.com/saromsaweb/status/1095073175837331457

 **Thoughts:** Working on my project and started to work on a component that renders data from JSON.
 I'm hoping by doing this, it will help me get more confident doing this with an actual API response.

+### Day 72: February 12, 2019

+**Today's Progress:** Continued working on a React component that takes JSON and renders it on the page, which is part of my personal React project. https://twitter.com/saromsaweb/status/1095453787521777669

+**Thoughts:** With some help online, I was finally able to render some data to the page.
+I still don't feel completely confident using this method but with more practice, I hope to change that feeling.